jakecraige/website/blog/articles/an-explainer-on-ed25519-clamping.md

 ### Setting the highest bit

-The next part of the clamping to cover is the reasoning for clearing the 256th bit and setting the 255th to 1.
+Now we turn to the next part of clamping: clearing the 256th bit and setting the 255th to 1.
 The purpose of this is to ensure that the highest bit is always at a fixed position.
-Daniel J. Bernstein (djb), the creator of ed25519, provided an explanation for this in a [mailing list post from 2014], of which I'll expand on here.
+The first [explanation was seen on StackOverflow in 2013][high-bit] and later Daniel J. Bernstein (djb), the creator of ed25519, explained in [a mailing list post from 2014].
+I'll expand on these here.

 X25519 only deals in x-coordinates and there is a simple & efficient way to implement scalar multiplication of x-coordinates known as the [Montgomery